-Impact of k, e, n, and α : Figure 1, 2, 3 and 4 show the certified top-k accuracy of our method vs. number of perturbed pixels for different k, e, n, and α , respectively.
+Impact of k, e, n, and α : Figure 1 and Figure 2 show the certified top-k accuracy of our method vs. number of perturbed pixels for different k, e, n, and α , respectively.
 Naturally, the certified top-k accuracy increases as k increases.
 For instance, when 5 pixels are perturbed, the certified top-1 and top-3 accuracies are 63.6% and 78.0% on CIFAR10, respectively.
 We observe that e provides a tradeoff between accuracy under no attacks and robustness.
 Specifically, when e is larger, the accuracy under no attacks (i.e., certified accuracy with 0 perturbed pixels) is higher, while the certified accuracy decreases to 0 more quickly as the number of perturbed pixels increases.
 As n becomes larger, the curve of the certified accuracy may become higher.
-The reason is that a larger n makes the estimated label probability bounds \underline{p}l and $\overline{p}{\Upsilon_t}$ tighter and thus the l_0 -norm certified radius may be larger, which result in a larger certified accuracy.
-Theoretically, as the confidence level $1 - \alpha$ decreases, the curve of the certified accuracy may become higher.
-This is because a smaller confidence level leads to tighter estimated label probability bounds \underline{p}l and $\overline{p}{\Upsilon_t}$, and thus the certified accuracy may become higher.
-This is because a smaller confidence level leads to tighter estimated label probability bounds \underline{p}l and $\overline{p}{\Upsilon_t}$, and thus the certified accuracy may be larger.
+The reason is that a larger n makes the estimated label probability bounds n0 and n1 and n2 tighter and thus the n2-norm certified radius may be larger, which result in a larger certified accuracy.
+Theoretically, as the confidence level

+$1-\alpha$ decreases, the curve of the certified accuracy may become higher.
+This is because a smaller confidence level leads to tighter estimated label probability bounds $\underline{p_l}$ and $\overline{p{\Upsilon_t}}$, and thus the certified accuracy may be larger.
 However, we observe the differences between different confidence levels are negligible when the confidence levels are high enough (i.e., α is small enough).